 Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Work is finally under way on the much-anticipated extension of the St. Louis Metrolink light rail line from its current terminus at Scott AFB to MidAmerica Airport.
-Tree and brush clearing as well as utility/power line modifications along the right-of-way have been in progress for a few weeks.
 The plans for the extension have been publicly posted by St. Clair County.
 This is a running blog post that will be periodically updated (click to jump to newest photos).